 What is RSS?

-The largest section of RUSA, RSS represents the interests of frontline librarians, information specialists, and library support staff engaged in all aspects of reference and information service across all types of libraries.
-In this context, the section’s responsibilities are to…
+RSS represents frontline librarians, information specialists, and library support staff engaged in all aspects of reference and information services across all types of libraries by:

 Your participation makes a difference and brings about positive change across the reference profession!